waynekhan/blog/content/posts/2024-04-15-updated-build-a-pc.md

 date: 2024-04-15T00:00:00+00:00
 ---

-During the COVID-19 pandemic, I managed to build a PC ( <ref "2020-05-19-build-a-pc" > ), with some updates ( < ref "2021-08-18-build-a-pc" > ).
+During the COVID-19 pandemic, I managed to [build a PC]({{< ref "2020-05-19-build-a-pc" >}}), [with some updates]({{<ref "2021-08-18-updated-build-a-pc" >}}).

 For whatever reason, my GPU and motherboard died at some point, and had to be replaced.
 Recently, it couldn't even power on anymore.
-I gave up, liquidated almost* everything except my inputs/outputs.
+I gave up, liquidated almost everything except my inputs/outputs.

 Here's the revised, final table with a new column for the selling price: